Topics in this article:

 License Plate recognition does not come enabled by default.
 To enable it, make sure you have assigned an enterprise license to the camera you want to capture license plates with.
 You can learn how to enable this feature by reading the Enabling Features section here.

 You can increase the accuracy of the license plate recognition software by ensuring that the distance between the camera and where the license plates are within the recommended distances.

 To see the full distance table, you can refer to the article here.

-The horizontal offset is the angle between the direction to the sky and the direction of the car from the perspective of the camera.
-This "pitch angle" should be between 5 and 30 degrees.
+1. The first angle offset is the angle between the direction to the sky and the direction of the car from the perspective of the camera.
+This "offset angle" should be between 5 and 30 degrees.

-The vertical offset is the angle from the license plate to the camera.
-This "pitch angle" should be between 15 and 30 degrees.
+2. The second angle offset is the angle between the imaginary line from the license plate to the camera and the imaginary line from the license plate parallel with the ground.
+This "offset angle" should be between 15 and 30 degrees.